-My son was 2 when I aged out of foster care.
+My son was two when I aged out of foster care.
 Soon I was going to college full time, working 40 hours a week and paying my own child care.
-Things were easier when I had the group home sta to help. once I left care, I had nothing.
-If I failed, I’d be screwed. and to the shelter we’d go.
+Things were easier when I had the group home to help.
+Once I left care, I had nothing.
+If I failed, I’d be screwed—and to the shelter we’d go.

 But because of my busy schedule, I barely saw my son.
 Monday through Thursday, I would take my son to daycare, then go to school and work.
 On Thursday evenings I’d drop him at his father’s for the weekend and then go back to work.
 I was always super tired and backed up with housework so I often ignored him even when we were together.